mkaflowski/PanaSubtitler/README.md

 # PanaSubtitler
-A program written for users Panasonic TVs displaying small subtitles if they are not merged and merged without frame (barely legible).
+A program written for users of Panasonic TVs displaying small subtitles if they are not merged and merged without frame (barely legible).

 ![alt tag](http://www.mateuszkaflowski.pl/java/PanaSubtitler/screen2.jpg)